Industrial Health and Safety Regulations in Mexico: Part One

 - Protect pregnant and lactating women

-Under Mexican law, it is required that workers be given training in Spanish with materials in Spanish such as labels that come on the containers of the chemicals they are using.
-Failure to abide by regulations may result in fines ranging from 15 to 315 times the minimum wage, which may be doubled for repeat offenders.
-STPS may also order partial or total temporary shutdown of a workplace until health and safety records are met.
+Language requirements are often overlooked when companies begin to think about health and safety issues when manufacturing in Mexico.
+Under Mexican law, it is required that workers be given training in Spanish, with materials in Spanish, such as labels that come on the containers of the chemicals they are using.
+Failure to abide by these regulations may result in fines ranging from 15 to 315 times the minimum wage, which may be doubled for repeat offenders.
+The Secretariat of Labor and Social Welfare (STPS) may also order a partial or total temporary shutdown of a workplace until health and safety records are met.

 Industrial Health and Safety Inspections in Mexico

-Inspections and Penalties Regulations preside over workplace safety and health throughout Mexico.
-Inspectors must monitor compliance, set appeasement deadlines, order plant closings, maintain reports, and counsel and supervise joint committees.
+Workplace health and safety are presided over by a system of inspections and penalties in Mexico.
+Inspectors monitor compliance, set appeasement deadlines, order plant closings, maintain reports, and counsel and supervise joint committees.

-Manufacturing workplaces in Mexico are subject to initial inspections that occur when a workplace is opened, extended, or changed; annual inspections that may also be scheduled more or less regularly; and verification inspections that observe compliance with previous appeasement orders.
+Manufacturing workplaces in Mexico are subject to initial inspections that occur: when a workplace is opened, extended, or changed, annually (or more or less regularly), and upon verifying compliance with previous appeasement orders.

-Workplaces are also subject to special inspections, which can be ordered at any time if authorities have knowledge of infringements, accidents, calamity, or looming dangers.
+Workplaces are also subject to additional special inspections, which can be ordered if authorities know about infringements, accidents, calamity, or looming dangers.

 At the beginning of any inspection, the inspector must present the employer with a written inspection order and a phone number to validate it, along with a declaration of employer rights and obligations.
 Representatives of both employer and employees should be present.

-Private, third party organizations called verification units monitor compliance as an appendage to official inspections.
+Private, third-party organizations called verification units monitor compliance as an appendage to official inspections.
 Employers and STPS can hire verification units to check and report on agreement with enforcement authorities.
 They must abide by requirements relevant to government inspectors.
 It is anticipated that the private verification program will improve conformity by adding private inspection resources to the effort.
-Private verification does not displace governmental inspection and enforcement authority.
+Private verification does not displace regulatory inspection and enforcement authority.

 Penalties for Industrial Health and Safety Violations in Mexico

 The Office of Labor Inspection, part of the STPS, is responsible for enforcement of safety and health regulations in federally regulated industries.
-Employers who infringe on the safety regulations, including declining access of inspectors to their facilities, are subject to fines of up to 20,000 times the general minimum wage for that region.
-If violations continue, the inspectors can order a shut-down of the workplace.
+Employers who infringe upon safety regulations, including declining inspector access to their facilities, are subject to fines of up to 20,000 times the general minimum wage for that region.
+If violations continue, the inspectors can order a shutdown of the workplace.

 Penalty recommendations are forwarded from inspection authorities to a special STPS government department.
-The Regulations for Inspections and Penalties set limitations for punishment measures.
-Employers have a right of response to charges including declaration of defenses, request for exceptions, submitting of substantiations, and the right to legal representation.
+Employers have a right to respond to charges, including the declaration of defenses, requesting exceptions, submitting substantiations, and the right to legal representation.